ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## http_make_head_request {#http-make-head-request}

-Enables or disables execution of a HEAD request before the actual GET request

-Possible values:

-- 0 — Disabled.
-- 1 — Enabled.
+The `http_make_head_request` setting allows the execution of a `HEAD` request while reading data from HTTP to retrieve information about the file to be read, such as its size.
+Since it's enabled by default, it may be desirable to disable this setting in cases where the server does not support `HEAD` requests.

-Default value: 1.
+Default value: `true`.

 ## table_function_remote_max_addresses {#table_function_remote_max_addresses}